-This is the sixth of an ongoing series of wines and food pairings
+This is the seventh of an ongoing series of wines and food pairings

 Wine, it's the perfect beverage for a romantic dinner, a go-to for a casual get-together/party and a holiday meal is complimented by it.
 Whether it's a meal for two, a small party for friends or a gathering of family, having the right wine elevates the occasion.

 And while most people follow the basic rule of thumb - red wine for beef and white wine for chicken - selecting the right wine can still be challenging.
 What KIND of red for that roast beef?
 Or, What KIND of white for that lemon chicken dish?
 Does dessert call for a different wine?

 The choices are many and can be intimidating, with the reds there's Merlot; Cabernet Sauvignon; Zinfandel; Syrah/Shiraz; Malbec; Pinot Noir; Nebbiolo; Sangiovese; Grenache and all kinds of red blends to choose from.

 With the whites there's Chardonnay; Sauvignon Blanc; Moscato; Pinot Grigio; Riesling; Gewurztraminer, Viognier, Torrontes, Albarino and yes, white wine has it's share of blends as well.